3 1/2 stars

 Final Analysis of Heart of the Falcon

-That’s just a personal peeve because otherwise, this unique tale of love and drama in the ancient world was a solid read.
+That’s a personal peeve, however.
+Otherwise, this unique tale of love and drama in the ancient world was a solid read.